Flow Equivalence of G-SFTs: The main results

-There is an affirmative answer to Question \ref{decisionquestion2} for many (perhaps all) $G$ \cite{bs:decide}.
-The general decision procedure in \cite{bs:decide} is not practical.
+There is} an affirmative answer to Question \ref{decisionquestion2} for $G=\{e\}$ (see \cite{bs:decide}), and perhaps for all $G$.
 In some cases the invariants for SFTs (which we can regard as $G$-SFTs with $G=\{e\}$) have allowed practical computation of examples and subclasses (see e.g. \cite{dh:fersft,mbdh:pbeim}).
-We note that if $G$ is abelian, there are only finitely many $G$-flow equivalence classes of $G$-SFTs defined by matrices $A$ for which the diagonal block determinants of $I-A$ are prescribed nonzero non zero divisors in $\Z G$ (Theorem \ref{nonzerodet}).
+We note that if $G$ is abelian, then there are only finitely many $G$-flow equivalence classes of $G$-SFTs defined by matrices $A$ for which the diagonal block determinants of $I-A$ are prescribed regular elements (i.e., are not zero-divisors) in $\Z G$ (Theorem \ref{nonzerodet}).

-For the case $G=\{e\}$, there is a certain complicated diagram of homomorphisms of finitely generated abelian groups (the {\it reduced K-web} of \cite{mbdh:pbeim}, useful for applications to Cuntz-Krieger algebras \SOREN{as explained in \cite{seagrer}}) which (with regard to an appropriate notion of diagram isomorphism) is a complete invariant for the $\elph$ equivalence.
-There is a decision procedure for determining whether this diagram isomorphism holds \cite{bs:decide}.
+For the case $G=\{e\}$, there is a complicated diagram of homomorphisms of finitely generated abelian groups (the {\it reduced K-web} of \cite{mbdh:pbeim}, useful for applications to Cuntz-Krieger algebras as explained in \cite{seagrer}} which (with regard to an appropriate notion of diagram isomorphism) is a complete invariant for the $\elph$-equivalence.
 For general $G$, one can define a $K$-web invariant in the same way, using $\ZZ G$-modules and module homomorphisms in place of abelian groups and homomorphisms of abelian groups.
 However, this invariant is no longer complete, because new obstructions arise to passing from diagram isomorphism to the elementary matrix equivalence.
 (We thank Takeshi Katsura for showing us examples of this.)
-Developing a complete invariant from the $\ZZ G$ K-web by characterizing the allowed diagram isomorphisms is a nontrivial but perhaps accessible problem.
+Developing a complete invariant from the $\ZZ G$ $K$-web by characterizing the allowed diagram isomorphisms is a nontrivial but perhaps accessible problem.

 We use the $\mathcal C_1$ condition in Theorem \ref{classification} to get a precise characterization in terms of matrix equivalence.
 To see that Theorem \ref{classification} would be false if the $\mathcal C_1$ condition were dropped, consider the following example: